tomatsch87/bafis-dataset/README.md

 ### References

-If you have used the BAFIS dataset, please cite the following paper:
+If you have used the BAFIS dataset, please cite our paper:

-[1] BAFIS: a Dataset and Framework to assess occupational Bias and Human Preference in current Text-to-Image generative Models.
-Thomas Klassert, Biying Fu, AdrianUlges. ...
+[1] BAFIS: Dataset + Framework to assess occupational Bias and Human Preference in modern Text-to-image Models.
+Thomas Klassert, Biying Fu, Adrian Ulges. ...
 (2025)

 ```
 @article{klassert2025bafis,
-  title={BAFIS: a Dataset and Framework to assess occupational Bias and Human Preference in current Text-to-Image generative Models},
+  title={BAFIS: Dataset + Framework to assess occupational Bias and Human Preference in modern Text-to-image Models.},
   author={Klassert, Thomas and Fu, Biying and Ulges, Adrian},
   journal={...},
   year={2025},